syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/code-snippet.md

     sf<Syncfusion component name>
     For Example, sfpdf
     ```
-4. Choose the Syncfusion® Document SDK component (PDF, Word, Excel and PowerPoint) and click the **Enter** or **Tab** key, the Syncfusion® Blazor Document SDK component will be added in the razor file.
+4. Choose the Syncfusion® Document SDK component (PDF, Word, Excel and PowerPoint) and click the **Enter** or **Tab** key, the Syncfusion® Document SDK component will be added in the razor file.

     ![Code Snippet](https://cdn.syncfusion.com/visual-studio-market/vscode/blazor/Document-SDK-CodeSnippets.gif)